lzukw/WirelessDisplay/WirelessDisplayClient/README.md

 ScriptingRestApiServer which is running on the remote 'projecting computer':

 - Change the screen-resolution of the remote computer.
-- Start a program, that prevents the screensaver of the remote computer from activating
+- Start a program, that prevents the display of the remote computer from blanking.
 - Start a streaming-sink on the remote computer.

 The ScriptingRestApiServer provides POST-Requests, which run, start and stop scripts on the remote computer.
-The scripts then perform the above actions by using external programs (either installed programs, or executables in the [TirdParty]-folder).
+The scripts then perform the above actions by using external programs (either installed programs, or executables in the [TirdParty]-folder of the remote computer).

 On the local computer the following actions are performed